apognu/defcon/README.md

 INFO[2021-01-30T00:19:39.576+0000] started handler loop
 ```

+By default, the Web interface and the status page are disabled, see the documentation to learn how to enable them.

 ## Concepts

 Defcon allows you to create **checks** used to describe external services to be monitored, how often it should be monitored, and some options for state change thresholds.
 The actual check that is performed is described in a check's **spec**.